juliasilge/tidytext/README.md

 ![plot of chunk unnamed-chunk-11](README-unnamed-chunk-11-1.png)

-For more examples of working with document term matrices from other packages using tidy data principles, see the TODO vignette.
+For more examples of working with objects from other text mining packages using tidy data principles, see the vignette on converting to and from document term matrices.

 ### Code of Conduct